mate-android-testing/mate-commander/README.md

 Finally, you can invoke the `commander.py` as follows:
 `python3 commander.py apps/<package-name>.apk`

 NOTE: If you encounter permissions issues related to `python/python3`, prepend the command with `winpty`.
+If the output shows a 'adb not found' log, then ensure that `adb` is really on the `PATH` and/or append the flag `shell=True` to the respective `subprocess.run()` invocation within `commander.py`!

 This should produce an output similar to the following: